Gaussian boson sampling with partial distinguishability: Abstract

 \section{Abstract}

 Gaussian boson sampling (GBS) allows for a way to demonstrate quantum supremacy with the relatively modest experimental resources of squeezed light sources, linear optics, and photon detection.
 In a realistic experimental setting, numerous effects can modify the complexity of the sampling, in particular loss, partial distinguishability of the photons, and the use of threshold detectors rather than photon counting detectors.
-In this paper, we investigate GBS with partial distinguishability by introducing the concepts of virtual modes and indistinguishability efficiency.
-We develop a model based on these concepts and derive the probabilities of measuring a specific output pattern from partially distinguishable and lossy GBS for both types of detectors.
+In this paper, we investigate GBS with partial distinguishability using an approach based on virtual modes and indistinguishability efficiency.
+We develop a model using these concepts and derive the probabilities of measuring a specific output pattern from partially distinguishable and lossy GBS for both types of detectors.
 In the case of threshold detectors, the probability as calculated by the Torontonian is a special case under our framework.
-By analyzing the expressions of these probabilities we propose an efficient classical simulation algorithm which can not only be used to calculate the probabilities, but also provides a foundation for an approximation method that decreases the computational time exponentially.
-Using this approximation we show how partial distinguishability affects quantum supremacy by GBS.
+By analyzing the expressions of these probabilities \rc{we propose an efficient auxiliary classical simulation algorithm which can be used to calculate the probabilities.
+Our model and the auxiliary algorithm provide foundations for an approximation method for the probability calculation and simulation algorithms not only compatible with existing state-of-the-art simulation algorithms for ideal GBS but also reduce their complexities exponentially depending on the indistinguishability.
+Using approximation method and the simulation algorithms we show how the boundary of quantum supremacy in GBS can be pushed further by partial distinguishability.}